Behavior Changes That Help You Manage Weight Loss

 Setting the right goals is an important first step.
 Most people trying to lose weight focus just on weight loss.
-However, you’ll be more successful if you focus on dietary and exercise changes that lead to long-term weight change.
+However, you’ll be more successful if you focus on nutritional and exercise changes that lead to long-term weight change.
 Successful weight managers select no more than two or three goals at a time.

 Effective goals are Specific and Attainable.
 “Exercise more” is a commendable ideal, but it’s not specific.
 “Walk five miles every day” is specific and measurable, but is it attainable if you’re just starting out?
 “Walk 30 minutes every day” is more attainable, but what happens if you’re held up at work or there’s a thunderstorm?
 “Walk 30 minutes, five days each week” is specific, attainable, and forgiving.
 In short, a great goal!

 Nothing Succeeds Like Success

 Select a series of short-term goals that get you closer and closer to the goal (for example, consider reducing carbohydrate intake from 60 percent of calories to 50 percent and later to 45 percent).
 Nothing succeeds like success.
 This strategy employs two important behavioral principles: (1) consecutive goals that move you ahead in small steps are the best way to reach a distant point, and (2) consecutive rewards keep the overall effort invigorated.

 You’re more likely to keep working toward your goal if you are rewarded—especially when goals are difficult to reach.
 An effective reward is something that is desirable, timely, and contingent on meeting your goal.
 Your rewards may be tangible (e.g., a night out or a payment toward buying a costlier item) or intangible (e.g., an hour of quiet time away from the daily demands of work).
 As you meet small goals, give yourself numerous small rewards; don’t wait to meet your goal for a single reward.
 The long, difficult effort might lead you to give up.